lmathon/eDNA--benchmark_pipelines/README.md

 ## Input FASTQ files and Reference database

 The dataset used for this study, containing forward and reverse reads from 12S mitochondrial gene fragment of fish, has been simulated with [Grinder](https://sourceforge.net/projects/biogrinder/).
-For the full simulation protocole, please read the [README](grinder_simulations/README.md) in [grinder_simulations](grinder_simulations).
+For the full simulation protocole, please visit https://github.com/lmathon/metabarcoding_data_simulation.

 The dataset is stored on MEGA.
 To dowload, uncrypt and unzip `forward_reverse_reads` from our [MEGA cloud](https://mega.nz/), run :